KienTranDSAI/CoPrunning/custom/analysis/README.md

 - By default, calibration data uses WikiText2 (small, fast to download)
 - Use `--dataset c4` if you want to match the exact Wanda paper setup (slower)
 - Datasets are automatically downloaded and cached on first run
-- Visualizations are saved to the current directory
+- Visualizations are saved to `assets/layer_analysis/` by default
+- The assets directory structure is tracked by git, but generated PNG files are ignored
+- For 16GB GPUs, use smaller `--seqlen` (e.g., 1024 or 2048) and fewer `--nsamples`
 - The Wanda metric computation matches the implementation in `wanda/lib/prune.py`